HEATlab/Prob-in-Ctrl/README.md

 These STNUs were constructed from the *ROVERS* and *CAR-SHARING* PSTNs, made by [(Santana et. al. 2016)](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS16/paper/view/13138) and available [here](http://groups.csail.mit.edu/mers/datasets/scheduling/), by replacing distributions with finite intervals over all contingent edges.

 Each STNU is encoded by a list of nodes and constraints between those nodes.
-Networks in the `dataset/dynamic` directory are all dynamically controllable while networks in the `dataset/uncertain` directory are consistent, but not dynamically controllable.
+All 452 STNUs in the `dataset/dynamically_controllable` directory are dynamically controllable while the 169 STNUs in the `dataset/uncontrollable` directory are consistent, but not dynamically controllable.

 This dataset of networks is referenced in [the paper](https://www.cs.hmc.edu/HEAT/papers/Akmal_et_al_ICAPS_2019.pdf) our team submitted to [ICAPS 2019](https://icaps19.icaps-conference.org/).